contentful/contentful.js/reference_docs_index.md

 This is the reference documentation for contentful.js, the JavaScript SDK for [Contentful's](https://www.contentful.com) Content Delivery API.

 TODO
-* Add more examples for the various methods
-* Fix the bottom margin on dl's for types
 * Figure out how to deploy for each library version and redirect the index page
 * Maybe try to use Avenir as a font and fallback to the current One
 * see if there's any Contentful color tweaks that can be done